dedenys/startup/notes.md

 ### Closure

 Closure is a function and its surrounding state.
 Whichever variables were accessible when the function was created are available in the function.

+# Modules

+Modules are separate files of code that can be exported and imported by eachother.

+Useful history and information about modules:

+> "JavaScript modules allow for the partitioning and sharing of code.
+Initially JavaScript had no support for modules.
+Node.js, a server side JavaScript execution application, introduced the concept of modules in order to support the importing of packages of JavaScript from third party providers.

+JavaScript got full module support with ES6, and they have become the standard module representation as browser support for ES modules is now almost universal.

+In order to differentiate between the two implementations, Node.js modules are called CommonJS modules, and JavaScript modules are called ES modules.
+For this discussion, we will focus only on ES modules.

+Because modules create a file-based scope for the code they represent, you must explicitly export the objects from one file and then import them into another file.
+For example, here is a simple module that exports a function that displays an alert."

+You are not able to access code in a module from the global scope.
+You can state that you are using a module by stating "type=module" in a script element.
+To use a module in the global scope, you can attach an event handler or explicitly add a function to the global window object.